 For example, suppose your main office in the United States outsources its software development to a provider in Eastern Europe.
 In that case, the team there will work on the code while the local team is asleep, with only 3-4 hours of overlap for online meetings and communication.
 This can actually help speed up the development process and make it more cost-effective since teams are working on the product continuously.

-On the other hand, Latin America doesn’t have a time difference compared to the U.S., so if synchronous work is what keeps your workstream flowing, no problem—you’ve got the agility to choose the model that best fits your software development goals and objectives.
+You’ve got the agility to choose the model that best fits your software development goals and objectives.

 Additionally, offshore development can help improve the product because it brings together a more varied perspective.
 Such diversity of thought improves your team’s overall efficiency and creativity, and can help drive down costs by coming to solutions more quickly.